Rodrigo Prieto

-Rodrigo Prieto Stambaugh, ASC, AMC (born November 23, 1965), is a Mexican cinematographer and film director.
+Rodrigo Prieto Stambaugh (born 23 November 1965) is a Mexican cinematographer and film director.

 He has collaborated with Martin Scorsese and Alejandro González Iñárritu, among other prominent directors.
 He is a member of both the Mexican Society of Cinematographers and the American Society of Cinematographers.
 Throughout his career, Prieto has received many awards and nominations, including four Academy Award nominations for Best Cinematography in Ang Lee's Brokeback Mountain (2005) and Martin Scorsese's Silence (2016), The Irishman (2019), and Killers of the Flower Moon (2023).

 Early life and education

 Rodrigo Prieto was born in Mexico City, Mexico.
 His grandfather, Jorge Prieto Laurens, was the mayor of Mexico City and leader of the Chamber of Deputies of Mexico, but was later persecuted by the country's ruler because of political differences.
 Prieto's grandfather escaped with his family to Texas and then to Los Angeles, where Prieto's father would spend most of his childhood.
 Prieto's father studied aeronautical engineering at New York University, where he met and married Prieto's mother, an artist.
 Rodrigo Prieto graduated from Centro de Capacitación Cinematográfica in Mexico City.